"What is man that he should be mindful of

 so, only non-contradictory information is allowed into the construction

-of one's current composite.
+resolution.
 In this way, the brain is able to maintain the

-unity (singularity) of itself while encountering the multiplicity of experience.
-However, this process is anything but
+unity (singularity) of itself while encountering the multiplicity of

 straightforward.